Republic Services: National Treasure Historic Wintersburg (California)

 In October 2014, Republic Services purchased Rainbow Environmental Services in Huntington Beach, California.
-The purchase included a National Treasure Historic Place representing 100-plus years of Japanese American history known as Historic Wintersburg.
+The purchase included a National Treasure Historic Place representing 100-plus years of Japanese American history known as Wintersburg Village.
 The property previously was listed as one of "America's 11 Most Endangered Historic Places" in 2014 and designated a "National Treasure" in 2015.

 The Ocean View School District, a public elementary school district in Huntington Beach, California, blocked changes by Republic Services to the Historic Wintersburg property in a 2013 legal complaint regarding the waste transfer station's impacts on the Oak View Preschool and Oak View Elementary School.
 A legal settlement in 2016 included a provision that Republic Services will not use the adjacent ‘Historic Wintersburg’ property to expand any of their operations.
 Republic Services said that it would not demolish the property's six historic structures and would participate in discussions regarding the purchase and preservation of Historic Wintersburg as a heritage park.

 In February 2018, Republic unexpectedly disclosed its intent to sell Historic Wintersburg for development as a self-storage facility.
 Historical and civil rights organizations protested, including the City of Huntington Beach Historic Resources Board.
 As of 2022, Republic Services continues to own the endangered historic property.
 On February 25, 2022, two of the oldest structures on the property, the 1910 Wintersburg Japanese Mission and 1910 manse (parsonage), were lost to fire and demolition.